Leeds is ranked in the top 100 in the world, QS World University Rankings 2023

-- The University of Leeds was named University of the Year 2017 by The Times and The Sunday Times’ Good University Guide
+- The University of Leeds was named University of the Year in 2017 by The Times and The Sunday Times’ Good University Guide

-Research Excellence Framework (REF) 2014
+Research Excellence Framework (REF) 2021

 Every six years, the UK’s four higher education funding bodies undertake an exercise to measure the quality of research undertaken by UK higher education institutions (HEIs).
 The funding bodies use the outcomes to inform the allocation of their research funding to HEIs.
-The Research Excellence Framework was the framework used in 2014.
+The Research Excellence Framework was the framework used in 2021.